 Offered in partnership with Anne Arundel County Public Schools (AACPS) the AACC Jump Start program is now called the Early College Access Program (ECAP).
 It’s the same great program at the same great price—50% discount on tuition.

 Through ECAP students age 16 and older can take courses at AACC at 50% off the tuition rate while they’re still in high school and receive college credit that may be transferable to a four-year college or university.
 You can explore career options with courses including architecture, business, information technology and homeland security.
 Or tackle your first year basics with math, English, psychology or science.

-Interested in dual credit?
 Dual credit means you take a college course and receive both college credit and high school credit for that course.
-Those courses have to be pre-approved by AACPS so be sure to check the current AACPS dual credit list.
+It does not mean that it is the same course and in most cases the college course is more advanced than the high school course.
+Dual credit must be pre-approved by AACPS.
+Be sure to check the current AACPS dual credit list.